kalxas/rasdaman/doc/main/04_ql-guide.rst

 -  The null value set of an operation with two input MDD objects is the union of the null sets of the input MDDs.

-Currently it is not possible to dynamically reassign a null value set to an array.
+-  The null value set of an MDD expression with a postfix ``null values`` operator is equal to the null set specified by it.

 **Null Values in Operations**